SNUDerek/NER_bLSTM-CRF/README.md

 ## to run feature-engineered CRFsuite CRF:

+1. run `data-preprocessing.ipynb` to generate formatted model data
-1. run `pycrfsuite-training.ipynb` to fit model
+2. run `pycrfsuite-training.ipynb` to fit model
-2. see `results/pyCRF-sample.csv` for sample output
+3. see `results/pyCRF-sample.csv` for sample output

 ## to run bi-LSTM-CRF

-1. run `keras-preprocessing.ipynb` to generate formatted model data
+1. run `data-preprocessing.ipynb` to generate formatted model data
 2. run `keras_training.ipynb` to train and save model
 3. run `keras-decoding.ipynb` to load saved model and decode test sentences
 4. see `results/keras-biLSTM-CRF_sample.csv` for sample output